|who Neil Sadwelkar ?

 At Nehru Centre, Neil eventually became Senior Scientist at the Planetarium, and then Technical Manager of a museum on Indian history - the Discovery of India at Nehru Centre, Mumbai.
 Eventually, he worked at Nehru Centre for 16 years - 1982 to 1998.
 In those years, he worked closely with a college friend, Nivedita who also worked there till recently.
 They married in 1987.

 Neil studied at the St Xavier's High School in South Bombay and at Wilson College.
 After school, Neil tried unsuccessfully to get admission to the FTII at Pune - India's premier film school.
-Didn't manage, so he ended up doing a Masters degree in Physics with specialization in Electronics.
+Didn't manage to get in to FTII, so he ended up doing a Masters degree in Physics with specialization in Electronics.